-3. Additionally, you should send a brief text for dissemination with a picture illustrating your work to the Dissemination Officer (Dr Asta Tvarijonaviciute firstname.lastname@example.org) with the Chair as CC.
+3. Additionally, you should send a brief text for dissemination with a picture illustrating your work to the Dissemination Officer (Dr Asta Tvarijonaviciute email@example.com) with the Chair as CC.
 Summaries will be publicly available on the website.
-The full report can also be available if the quality was deem high enough and if both the applicant and the host agreed to it.
+The full report can also be available if the quality was deemed good enough and if both the applicant and the host agreed to it.

 The COST Association or the Grant Holder Institution are not liable for any incidents occurring during an STSM.
 The applicant should purchase any insurances requested by the Host Institution.
-It is of the responsibility of the representative of the host institution to inform the applicant in due time of all the administrative requirements necessary.
+It is of the responsibility of the representative of the host institution to inform the applicant in due time of all the necessary administrative requirements.

 1 If one gender is under represented (less than 40% of all proposals), those proposals will get +1.

-2 1 point if the applicant is an Early Career Investigator ()
+2 1 point if the applicant is an Early Career Investigator (ECI)

 3 1 point if the applicant or the host institution are from an Inclusiveness Target Countries